OpenServoCore/tinyboot/README.md

 - **RCC/clock** — enable peripheral clocks
 - **Reset** — system reset, and optionally jump-to-address for user-flash bootloaders

-For CH32, we use [ch32-metapac](https://github.com/ch32-rs/ch32-data) for register definitions.
-For STM32, you could use [stm32-metapac](https://github.com/embassy-rs/stm32-data) or raw PAC crates.
-The HAL should be minimal — this code runs in a bootloader, not an application.

 ### 2. Create a boot crate (`tinyboot-{chip}-boot`)

 Implements the core boot traits using the HAL.
-Four traits from `tinyboot::traits::boot`:
+Four traits from `tinyboot_core::traits::boot`:

 | Trait           | What to implement                                                                                                                         |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |